TheBetaM/CrateModLoader/CrateModLoader/Readme.txt

 Randomizer and mod loader for PS1, PS2, GC and Wii games.
 (PSP coming soon)
 It detects, extracts, modifies and rebuilds disc image files in an easy to setup way.

+Visit https://github.com/TheBetaM/CrateModLoader/blob/master/GAMES.md for a list of supported games and features.

 License Information

 This program is free software: you can redistribute it and/or modify